fish-and-bear/lexicon-gnn-ph/CONTRIBUTING.md

-# Contributing to Philippine Lexicon GNN Toolkit
+# Contributing to Philippine Lexicon GNN Toolkit: Interactive Heterogeneous GNN-Powered Knowledge Graph Enhancement for Low-Resource Philippine Languages

+> The latest version of the system is publicly deployed at [https://explorer.hapinas.net/](https://explorer.hapinas.net/).

 Thank you for your interest in contributing to the Philippine Lexicon GNN Toolkit!
 This document provides guidelines for contributing to the project.